Burmese–Siamese War (1802–1805): Transfer of Lanna from Burma to Siam

-Burmese invasion of Chiang Mai (1797–98)
+Burmese invasion of Chiang Mai (1797–1798)

 Capture of Kengtung and Mong Hsat (1802)

-Lan Na served as the guardian of Siamese interests in the north and defense against Burmese incursions.
-However, the lack of manpower was the major disadvantage of Lan Na in preparations against the Burmese invasions.
 Prince Kawila and other Lan Na lords adopted the policy of "picking vegetables in baskets, putting people in towns" and waged wars to seek manpower.
 In 1802, King Bodawpaya appointed a Chinese man from Yunnan Province named Chom Hong as the ruler of Mong Hsat, one of the Shan States.
 Bodawpaya also declared that Chom Hong of Mong Hsat would rule all the "fifty-two towns of Lan Na".
-Prince Kawila then sent his younger brother and heir Phraya Upahad Thammalangka to seize Mong Hsat.
+Prince Kawila then sent his younger brother and heir Phraya Uparaj Thammalangka to seize Mong Hsat.
 Mong Hsat was taken and Chom Hong was captured to Chiang Mai.